-The TRS, a cost-sharing multiple-employer public employee retirement plan, was established as of September 15, 1939, under the provisions of Act 419 of the Legislature of 1939 for the purpose of providing retirement allowances and other specified benefits for qualified persons employed by State-supported educational institutions.
-The responsibility for the general administration and operation of the TRS is vested in its Board of Control.
-The TRS Board of Control consists of 15 trustees.
+The TRS, a cost-sharing multiple-employer public employee retirement plan, was established as of September 15, 1939, pursuant to the Code of Alabama 1975, Title 16, Chapter 25 (Act 419 of the Legislature of 1939) for the purpose of providing retirement allowances and other specified benefits for qualified persons employed by State-supported educational institutions.
+The responsibility for the general administration and operation of the TRS is vested in its Board of Control which consists of 15 trustees.
 The plan is administered by the Retirement Systems of Alabama (RSA).
-Title 16-Chapter 25 of the Code of Alabama grants the authority to establish and amend the benefit terms to the TRS Board of Control.
+The Code of Alabama 1975, Title 16, Chapter 25 grants the authority to establish and amend the benefit terms to the TRS Board of Control.
 The Plan issues a publicly available financial report that can be obtained at www.rsa-al.gov.